Masonic Ego - Positive Or Negative ?

 George Washington, Benjamin Franklin, Paul Revere, and

 all the leaders of the world have been egotists.
-The secret to fraternal
+The secret to

 Brotherhood is controlling one's ego.